global-asp/asp-source/lg/0251_nakkungu_nakintu_nekikule_kule_1.md

 wange Kiwanuka.
 Mulugendo nasanga
 ekikule kule ne kitwala
-sikati yange n’embira
+sikati yange n'embira
 zange eeh

 ##
 One day, one of
-Mtonyama’s brothers
+Mtonyama's brothers
 was walking in the
 fields when he heard
 the strange and

 beautiful song.
-He didn’t know where
+He didn't know where
 the song was coming
 from, but when he got
 home, he told